simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-and-compliant-cloud-environment/index.en.md

 ## Encrypt Data

 Encryption is a critical component of cloud security.
-It protects data both in transit and at rest, making it unreadable to anyone who does not have the encryption key.
+It protects data both in transit and at rest, making it unreadable to anyone who doesn't have the encryption key.
 Here are some best practices for encryption:

 - **Use strong encryption algorithms**: Use encryption algorithms that are considered strong and secure, such as AES.